sf105/sttp-book/_chapters/structural-based-testing.md

 {% assign todo = "write this section + when to stop testing?" %}
 {% include todo.html %}

-## More exercises of Control-Flow Graphs
+## More examples of Control-Flow Graphs

 {% assign todo = "one more example of a CFG" %}
 {% include todo.html %}